Legend of the White Hair Brides: Synopsis

-In the meantime, Yang's junior, Chu Zhaonan, is tempted by fame and wealth, and he betrays his sect to serve the Qing imperial court.
-More than 20 years later, the grown-up Yilan Zhu is unable to escape her fate of following in her predecessors' footsteps, and her hair also turns white.
-Yang Yuncong and Hamaya meet again on Mount Heaven and they defeat Chu Zhaonan together.
-Yilan Zhu wants to help her father reconcile with Hamaya, but they refuse and decide to go separate ways.
+In the meantime, Chu Zhaonan, tempted by fame and wealth, betrays the Mount Heaven Sect and serves the Qing government.
+Over 20 years later, a grown-up Yilan Zhu also ends up having her hair turn white overnight after a failed romance with Zhang Huazhao.
+Yang Yuncong and Hamaya meet again on Mount Heaven and team up to defeat Chu Zhaonan.
+Yilan Zhu hopes to help her father reconcile with Hamaya, but they refuse and go separate ways.